elifesciences-publications/vacv-ont-manuscript/README.md

 ### Reproducing figures

-To reproduce figures in the manuscript that were generated from ONT sequencing data, first download relevant ONT FASTQ files from the SRA (accession SRP128569) or from [Zenodo](DOI:10.5281/zenodo.1169394).
+To reproduce figures in the manuscript that were generated from ONT sequencing data, first download relevant ONT FASTQ files from the SRA (accession SRP128569) or from Zenodo (DOI:10.5281/zenodo.1319732).

 Then, align FASTQ using BWA-MEM.
 For example: